raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 [^vap]: `automate` relies on `validatedAndProcessed`, a utility function that does some general-purpose processing useful to many of the things we will build along the way.
 The source code is [here](/assets/supplemental/fsa/01-validated-and-processed.js).
 Throughout this essay, we will publish the most important snippets of code, but link to the full source.

 [^regexp]: `automate` can also take a JavaScript `RegExp` as an argument and return a recognizer function.
-This is not central to developing finite-sytate recognizers, but is sometimes useful when comparing JavaScript regexen to our recognizers.
+This is not central to developing finite-state recognizers, but is sometimes useful when comparing JavaScript regexen to our recognizers.

 Here we are using `automate` with our definition for recognizing binary numbers.
 We'll use the `verify` function throughout our exploration to build simple tests-by-example: